raseward14/E_Commerce/README.md

 # E_Commerce
-An e-commerce site utilizing Express.js P
+An e-commerce site utilizing Express.js API and Sequelize to interact with a MySQL database.